 Son of Robert Dundas (1685-1753) and Elizabeth Watson, dau of Robert Watson of Muirhouse.
 Brother of Henry Dundas (1742-1811).
 Married (1741) to Henrietta Carmichael (d.
 1755), dau of Sir James Carmichael, Bart of Bonnytoun.
 Married (1756) to Jean Grant, dau of William Grant, Lord Prestongrange.
 He had at least 10 children.

-Dundas studied law at Utrecht University (as David Dalrymple and James Boswell after him) and in 1738 was called to the bar.
+Dundas studied law at Utrecht University (as did David Dalrymple and James Boswell himself after him) and in 1738 was called to the bar.
 Solicitor General for Scotland (1742-1746).
 Member of Parliament of Midlothian (1754-?).
 Lord Advocate for Scotland (1754-1760).
 Lord President of the Court of Session (1760-1787).
-From 1754 until 1760 he was a Member of Parliament for county of Edinburghshire and he held, for the remainder of his life, a large influence on Scottish politics.
+From 1754 until 1760 he was a Member of Parliament for the county of Edinburghshire and he held, for the remainder of his life, a large influence on Scottish politics.

 Dundas came from a family of proud traditions within the legal profession, his father having also reached the high rank of Lord President (as the 3rd Lord Arniston), his grandfather having been a judge in the Court of Session and his great-grandfather (the 1st Lord) having been a senator.